ksquareincmx/trainee-courses-api/README.md

 #### Security

-1. Users of a any kind must do login before do any request.
+1. Users of a any kind must be logged to do any request.
 2. The service implement JWT (**hint**: middleware validation).

 #### Extra